-- Don’t use empty subway carriages at night – again, go with the crowds.
+- Don’t sit in empty subway carriages at night – again, go with the crowds.
 Or to the conductor’s car.

 - Careful when you’re buying tickets for Broadway shows – if they’re super cheap, they’re probably too good to be true.

-- Also, be aware of other scams – like buying ‘tickets’ for the Staten Island ferry – because it’s free.
+- Also, be aware of other scams in New York – like buying ‘tickets’ for the Staten Island ferry – because it’s free.

 - Watch out when getting money out at ATMs – check who’s behind you, as these are good places to get robbed!

 At the end of the day, New York is a developed city.
 It’s not a warzone.
-There ARE things to look out for, but most of the things that you may fall for or be a victim of are easily avoidable and violent crime is not something that often involves tourists.
-Just make sure you travel smart and keep an eye on your belongings – and who’s around you.
-Use your noggin and have a blast!
+There are things to look out for, but most of the things that you may fall for or be a victim of are easily avoidable–the violent crime statistics do not usually involve tourists.

 We are big fans of solo travel, and New York is a great place for it.
 Yes, that’s right: New Yorkers may have a reputation for being a little rude (you can thank the movies for that), but people are actually super friendly!